KosmoCHE/KosmoCHE.github.io/content/blogs/information-theory-in-reasoning/index.en.md

     - Reinforcement Learning
     - Information Theory
 description: "This blog post discusses the role of information theory in LLM reasoning."
+summary: "This blog post discusses the role of information theory in LLM reasoning."
 comments: true
 images:
 cover: